Bold Text Generator

 Frequently Asked Questions

-Can I use bold text in Instagram captions?
+Can I use bold text in Instagram captions and bios?

 Yes.
 Instagram fully supports Unicode, so bold characters display correctly in bios, captions, comments, and story text on both iOS and Android.
-The bold styling is preserved even when other users copy your text or when Instagram reformats your post layout.
+The bold appearance persists when other users copy your text or when Instagram reformats your post layout.

-Why does bold text look different on some devices?
+Why do bold Unicode letters look different on different devices?

-When you type into the generator, each letter is mapped to a corresponding character in the Unicode Mathematical Bold block.
-The uppercase range spans U+1D400 (𝐀) through U+1D419 (𝐙), lowercase occupies U+1D41A (𝐚) through U+1D433 (𝐳), and digits run from U+1D7CE (𝟎) through U+1D7D7 (πŸ—).
-The generator performs a simple offset calculation: it takes the code point of the character you typed, subtracts the code point of the corresponding base character, and adds the result to the starting code point of the bold range.
+The generator maps each letter to the Unicode Mathematical Bold block.
+Uppercase spans U+1D400 (𝐀) through U+1D419 (𝐙), lowercase occupies U+1D41A (𝐚) through U+1D433 (𝐳), and digits run from U+1D7CE (𝟎) through U+1D7D7 (πŸ—).
+The conversion is a direct offset calculation: the generator takes the position of your input character in the standard alphabet and adds it to the starting code point of the bold range.

 Related Tools